carpentries/lesson-development-training/episodes/lesson-content.md

 As we've discussed previously, the main body of the lesson is written in _episodes_: the individual chunks or sections that the lesson is separated into.
-The episode pages of the lesson site will be constructed from Markdown files in the `episodes` folder of the lesson repository.
+The episode pages of the lesson site will be constructed from Markdown or RMarkdown files in the `episodes` folder of the lesson repository.

 The `episodes` folder of the new repository contains a single file,